Leonard-Plotkin/pydriver/_sources/installation.txt

 download compiled binaries from https://github.com/lpltk/pydriver/releases.
 They are currently available for x64 systems only.

+You may need to install Microsoft Visual C++ redistributable packages for 2008 and 2010 versions if they are not already present on your system.

 Standalone archive
 ------------------
 This archive is a WinPython distribution with pre-installed PyDriver package.
 Extract it and